LivePersonInc/developer-center/pages/Documents/ConversationalAI/KnowledgeBase/CmsKnowledgeBases/mapping-content-metadata.md

 {: .important}
 One of summary, detail, contentURL, imageURL, audioURL, or videoURL is mandatory.

 When you [add a CMS knowledge base without LivePerson AI](knowledge-base-cms-knowledge-bases-cms-kbs-without-liveperson-ai.html#add-a-cms-kb-without-liveperson-ai), one setup step involves configuring the request for the on-demand content retrieval using your CMS’ query and answer API.
-This includes defining the transformation specification for the article suggestions/answers that are returned.
+This includes defining the transformation specification for the articles that are returned.
 The following LivePerson attributes are supported:

 | LivePerson Attribute | Mandatory? |
 | --- | --- |